-On behalf of the Illinois Department on Aging, I am pleased to present our Fiscal Year 2022 Annual Report.
-This report reflects IDoA's mission of administering quality and culturally appropriate programs that promote partnerships and encourage independence, dignity, and quality of life.
+I am pleased to present the Department on Aging's Annual Report for Fiscal Year 2024, recording how our agency and employees serve older adults and their caregivers throughout Illinois.
+This report reflects our mission of administering quality and culturally appropriate programs that promote partnerships and encourage independence, dignity, and quality of life.